dhandesaurav52/Acoof/README.md

 1. Open the JSON file you just downloaded.
 2. Copy its **entire contents**.
-3. In GitHub, create a new repository secret:
+3. In GitHub, create a new repository secret (or update the existing one):
     *   **Name:** `FIREBASE_SERVICE_ACCOUNT_KEY`
     *   **Secret value:** Paste the entire contents of the JSON file here.
     *   Click **"Add secret"**.